Parco Archeominerario di San Silvestro

 History

-7th century B.C. begin of mining activities.
+7th century B.C. beginning of mining activities.

 1976 Temperino Mine closed during the mining crisis.